k0f1/configuring-linux-web-server/README.md

 ### Prelimnary configuration of apache to display "Hello World!"

-cd into the project root directory and activate env with `source env/bin/activate` Then install `sudo  apt-get install python-flask`
+cd into the project root directory in this case `/var/www/` and install venv `sudo apt-get install python3-venv`, Then install pip with `sudo apt-get install python-pip`, Create a virtual environment with the code `python3 -m venv /path/to/new/virtual/environment`, Which in my case is  `sudo python3 -m venv /var/www/env`

-And also `sudo  apt-get install python-sqlalchemy` Other packages are as described below.
+Now install the following packages without activating `env` by env/bin/pip install`, without activating venv Inside the project directory(www),

-`sudo apt-get install python-pip`
+1.`sudo env/bin/pip install flask`,

-`sudo apt-get install apache2`
+2. `sudo env/bin/pip install sqlalchemy`

-`sudo apt-get install libapache2-mod-wsgi-py3`
+Other packages are as described below.

-* Install and configure Apache to server a Python mod_wsgi application
+* Install and configure Apache to server a Python mod_wsgi application outside of the virtual environment

  ```sudo apt-get install libapache2-mod-wsgi-py3```